 A great day trip from Phoenix for families and history buffs is to visit the Titan Missile Museum close to Tucson.

-I visited this museum when I was spending some time in Tucson and checking out the massive aircraft boneyard they have there.
-However, visiting the Titan Missile Museum from Phoenix is pretty straightforward since the trip is about 2 hours.
+I visited this museum while spending some time in Tucson and checking out the massive aircraft boneyard they have there.
+However, seeing the Titan Missile Museum from Phoenix is straightforward since the trip is about 2 hours long.

 While in the museum, you can take a 1-hour guided tour through the underground silo, 35 feet underground, where you can see the control panel to launch the missiles, the massive blast-proof doors, and the huge missile itself.